 - Phenotype update: Feedback from a pharma customer who received female 15660 mice from Taconic is that spontaneous colitis occurred in all vehicle treated animals.
 The disease progressed slowly without remission, with clinical onset at 15 wk of age until study termination at 20 wk of age.
 A clinically-relevant drug treatment was effective in reducing disease progression.

 Guidance for selecting the most appropriate Il10 Knockout model for your research:Orders by weight:

 - The BALB/c Il10 Knockout at the Excluded Flora health standard (Taconic model #15660) is appropriate for studies involving rapid spontaneous disease onset.
 This model may be best for routine screening of new colitis therapeutics.

-- The C57BL/6 Il10 Knockouts at the Excluded Flora health standard (Taconic model #16006) may be useful for studies involving disease induced by perturbation via introduction of select agents (pathogens or opportunists) or treatment with NSAIDs.
+- The C57BL/6 Il10 Knockout is no longer available at the Excluded Flora health standard, but Germ Free mice can be associated with your flora of choice.
 It can also be used for crossbreeding to other GEMs on the C57BL/6 background, for example to study whether crossing to a particular knockout results in more or less severe disease as an insight into IBD mechanisms.
 Inquire for details on a crossbreeding license.